If our chaotic operator is derived correctly, then the Riemann hypothesis holds true: Data Availability

 \section{Data Availability}

-The work presented in this paper was motivated by the preprint by M. Wolf titled "Will a physicist prove the Riemann Hypothesis?" available at \url{https://arxiv.org/abs/1410.1214} (2014), as well as the published work by me ,Rafik, Z., and Humberto Salas, A. titled "Chaotic dynamics and zero distribution: implications and applications in control theory for Yitang Zhang’s Landau Siegel zero theorem" published in the European Physical Journal Plus, Vol. 139, p.
-217 (2024) available at \url{https://doi.org/10.1140/epjp/s13360-024-05000-w}.
-The data presented in this study demonstrates originality and novelty in obtaining new chaotic operators using theoretical approaches.
-Further information and details regarding the data and methodology will be provided upon request.
+The work presented in this paper was motivated by the preprint by M.~Wolf, ``Will a physicist prove the Riemann Hypothesis?''
+(2014), available at \url{https://arxiv.org/abs/1410.1214}, and by the article by R.~Zeraoulia and A.~H.~Salas, ``Chaotic dynamics and zero distribution: implications and applications in control theory for Yitang Zhang’s Landau–Siegel zero theorem,'' Eur.
+Phys.
+J. Plus, vol.~139, p.~217, 2024.\cite{14,15} The numerical data and codes used to generate the Lyapunov exponents, bifurcation diagrams, and random-matrix spectra are available from the author upon reasonable request.